The Trump campaign embraces Jan. 6 rioters with money and pardon promises

 Three years after the Jan.
 6, 2021, attack on the U.S. Capitol, the future of the government's massive investigation into the riot, as well as the fate of many rioters themselves, may hinge on this year's presidential election.

-If Trump wins in 2024, he has repeatedly pledged to roll back much of that investigation.
+Trump has repeatedly pledged that if he wins the presidential election in 2024, he will roll back much of that investigation.

 An NPR review of social media posts, speeches and interviews found that Trump has made calls to "free" Jan.
 6 defendants or promised to issue them presidential pardons more than a dozen times.
 Trump has said he would issue those pardons on "day one" of his presidency, as part of a broader agenda to use presidential power to exact "retribution" against his opponents and deliver "justice" for his supporters.